Skip to main content

 Free COVID-19 Tests

-Get four free at-home COVID-19 tests this fall.
-Every U.S. household may place an order to receive their four free tests.
+Get eight free at-home COVID-19 tests this fall.
+Every U.S. household may place an order to receive their eight free tests.

 Learn more